yzhlinscau/AFEchidna/README.md

 AFEchidna::checkPack()  # check depended R packages
 ```

-## first user of AFEchidna or Echidna
+## First user of AFEchidna or Echidna
  If Echidna software is first time for user, user should register an email address as the method supplied in the manual (https://github.com/yzhlinscau/AFEchidna/blob/master/inst/doc/Simple%20Manual.pdf).

 ## How to update new version of Echidna for AFEchidna